demanuel/NewsUP/README.md

 If it is a folder it will search for files inside of the folder.
 It can obfuscate the uploads.
 A NZB file will be generated for later retrieving.

+## Extra functionalities - Wiki
+On the wiki there's also instructions on how to monitor a folder for new content and upload it automatically, and how to launch the upload via torrent client (after the download is completed).
+Please check the wiki in https://github.com/demanuel/NewsUP/wiki

 ## Obfuscation warning